NEAL CONAN, HOST:

 SICK: Neal, a pleasure to be with you.

 CONAN: Gary Sick is now a professor at Columbia University.
 He recently wrote a review of the film "Argo" for the online publication A-Monitor.
 Tomorrow on TALK OF THE NATION from NPR News: SCIENCE FRIDAY, presidential polls.
 This is NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.